LessUp/OpenMiniTools/README.md

 ## ✨ Highlights

 - **Git-Proxy (Secure Proxy)**: Set up a secure, isolated proxy for your private Git server (e.g., company GitLab) without changing your global Git config or affecting access to public services like GitHub.
-See the `04-Git-Proxy` directory.
+See the `git-proxy` directory.

 - **Interactive SSH Connection**: Provides a menu with `fzf` fuzzy search support for quickly connecting to frequently used SSH hosts.
 See the `02-SSH` directory.